easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### PhyloPhlAn

 PhyloPhlAn is an integrated pipeline for large-scale phylogenetic profiling of genomes and metagenomes.
-PhyloPhlAn is an accurate, rapid, and easy-to-use method for large-scale microbial genome characterization and phylogenetic analysis at multiple levels of resolution.
+PhyloPhlAn is an accurate, rapid, and simple-to-use method for large-scale microbial genome characterization and phylogenetic analysis at multiple levels of resolution.

 *homepage*: <https://github.com/biobakery/phylophlan>